Evolution equation for quantum coherence: Discussions and conclusions

-In conclusion, we have proved the coherence factorization law, which is applicable to the G-coherence and convex roof of G-coherence after quantum states passing through the FSIO channels, including pure states and mixed states.
-Particularly, for a mixed state, G-coherence still satisfies the coherence factorization law under the condition of FSIO.
+In conclusion, we have proved the coherence evolution equation, which is applicable to the G-coherence and convex roof of G-coherence after quantum states passing through the FSIO channels, including pure states and mixed states.
+Particularly, for a mixed state, G-coherence still satisfies the coherence evolution equation under the condition of FSIO.
 Our theorems provide a novel method to quantify the coherence of quantum states after passing through FSIO channels and would play an important role in the simplification of dynamical coherence measure.